TGDivy/TGDivy/README.md

 ## 💬🌞

-> It's easier to lose than to win.   ~ Wayne Gretzky
+> Everything you've ever wanted is on the other side of fear. ~ Brian Tracy

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )